Reactive-Network/documentation/docs/debugging/index.md

 ## Overview

-The debugging page is dedicated to key operational and troubleshooting details for Reactive Network smart contracts.
+The debugging page is dedicated to key operational and troubleshooting details for Reactive Network and beyond.
 Use it as a quick reference when setting up or troubleshooting your deployments.

 ## Callback Structure